Supporting Families with Stress Management

 We know that now more than ever, educators are working tirelessly to support students and their families in navigating stress and uncertainty around COVID-19.
 In order to help you help others, you need to know how to support your own well-being.

-Presented in partnership with Kaiser Permanente and Sanford Harmony, our recent webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.
+Presented in partnership with Kaiser Permanente and Harmony SEL, our recent webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.

 While designed for educators, the information and tips we shared are relevant for everyone – especially parents and caregivers.
 A stable adult relationship is one of the single biggest protective factors children can have against stress.
 As students find themselves now home, in close quarters with adults who might also be struggling to cope with the current situation, it’s vital we support caregivers in managing their own stress response, and in turn, more successfully navigate their “new normal.”